Posted On Friday, Nov 30, 2018

 Commitment should always be for the long-term

 The world is changing at an alarming pace.
 Innovation on the manufacturing and distribution of investment products has ensured that every few weeks we have seemingly new investment options to consider.
 The boon of choice is slowly becoming a bane as investors feel like they have to make investment decisions on a daily basis.
-However, one must understand that wealth is created over the long-term and that a commitment to your long-term investment strategy is essential in building this wealth.
+However, one must understand that wealth is created over the long-term and that a commitment to your mutual fund long-term investment strategy is essential in building this wealth.
 One must avoid changing the asset allocation due to recent market activity.
 Since long-term goals form the foundation of a good investment strategy, investors should avoid reacting to short-term disruptions.
 That is not to say that one must not be agile.
 However, any changes that are made to asset allocation should be in line with the long-term strategy.
 By staying committed to your investment strategy for the long haul you are giving your portfolio the greatest chance to fulfil its intended purpose.

 Unwavering focus and commitment to the ultimate goal will lead to success.
 The road to attaining that goal might be long and arduous.
 However, stay focused.